djfeistel/LASR/README.md

 ```

 ### Usage
-Users must manually create a callout-group (or COG) file with representative lineages of an aggregate group such as teh example provided below:
+Users must manually create a callout-group (or COG) file with representative lineages of an aggregate group such as the example provided below:
 | COG  | HEX     |
 |------|---------|
 | BA.2 | #090909 |
 | JN.1 | #839472 |
 | KP.2 | #639940 |

+The COG file should be either be in TSV or CSV format and without a header (though a header should not ).

 ```